pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Breakglass.md

 ![PAM User - Credential Manager Groups](/docs/images/BG-User-3.png)

 Finally, for the user define an ApiKey.
-Initially when it is created the ID is zero (0).
-When the user is saved the ApiKey is created as a target account and the ID will change to a different value
+Initially when it is created the GUI shows the ID as zero (0).
+Saving the user will assign an internal ID to the ApiKey name.

 ![PAM User - ApiKey](/docs/images/BG-User-4.png)

 ## ApiKey